MzMahmud/angular-add-in/README.md

   npm run start:ssl
   ```

-- Install `git-the-gist-manifest.xml` into _My Add-ins > Custom Add-ins_ in Outlook.
+- Install `manifest-gist-angular.xml` into _My Add-ins > Custom Add-ins_ in Outlook.

 - Click on the New Mail in Outlook and locate _Git the Gists (Local)_ in the Add-ins tab.
 Click on it and select _Insert gist_.
 Configure the GitHub username and default gist from the '⚙️' icon.
 Note that the GitHub username you select must have some public [gits](https://gist.github.com/).
 For testing, you can add my GitHub username, `MzMahmud`, which has some public gists.